 Next question, from L.B. in Duluth, Minn.

-L.B.: PH, I was taken aback by this quote from Representative Nancy Mace (R.-S.C.): "You want penises in women's bathrooms and I'm not going to have it."
+L.B.: PH, I was struck by this quote from Representative Nancy Mace (R.-S.C.): "You want penises in women's bathrooms and I'm not going to have it."
 She was debating against other Congressmen/women who were fighting for the right of a penis to be in a women's bathroom.
 Thoughts?

 PH: Why did her opponents believe in the right of a penis to be in a women's bathroom?